 6 Conjugated Linoleic Acid

-In one report, a 46-year-old woman in Portugal was admitted to the hospital with signs of liver failure.
+In one report, a 46-year-old woman in Portugal was admitted to the hospital with signs of hepatic failure.
 The woman showed no signs of any other medical issues which would cause this problem.
 She admitted to taking CLA supplements for 2 weeks before going to the hospital.
 After she stopped taking CLA, her liver returned to normal.
-This is often said to be the first case of CLA-induced liver failure ever reported.
+This is said to be the first case of CLA-induced liver failure ever reported.

 Unfortunately, the next case did not end as well.

 In 2012, doctors reported the case of a 63-year-old woman who needed a liver transplant.
 She had been taking CLA supplements for one month and waited for 3 more weeks before going to the hospital.
-She took no other supplements and was not a drinker or had any other habits which would put her at risk of liver problems.
+She took no other supplements and was not a drinker or had any other habits that would put her at risk of liver problems.

-After, studying the issue, the doctors could find “no other cause of hepatotoxicity” (liver failure) – other than CLA.
+After studying the issue, the doctors could find “no other cause of hepatotoxicity” (liver failure) – other than CLA.

-Bottom line: CLA appears to have less damming evidence than some other supplements listed here.
+Bottom line: CLA appears to have less evidence than other supplements listed here.
 Given the number of people who have used this supplement, I think the risk is low, but because of the potential for liver transplantation, CLA cannot be recommended.

 7 Germander